barbet/Fourrier_wonder/readme.md

 # Fourrier wonder

 This repository originally aims at reproducing visualisation from [3Blue1Brown channel](https://www.youtube.com/watch?v=-qgreAUpPwM).
+The result is far from being as mesmerizing as the animations shown on this video, all the animation being made through the notebook: Everything is written in python.

 Meaning, from an arbitrary line